PlushiePirate/logparser/CONTRIBUTING.md

 ### Reporting Issues

-If you encounter any issues or have suggestions for improvements, please feel free to [open an issue](https://github.com/ixzy/UniDataParser/issues).
+If you encounter any issues or have suggestions for improvements, please feel free to [open an issue](https://github.com/PillowFelon/UniversalDataParser/issues).
 Be sure to include relevant details and steps to reproduce the problem.

-### Contributing Code

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m "Description of your changes"`.
-4. Push to your fork: `git push origin feature-name`.
-5. Open a pull request against the `main` branch.

 ### Contribution Agreement